MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-errors.md

 Additional information:

-When ingesting from a Stream, a data format must be specified in the [IngestionProperties](kusto-ingest-client-reference.md#class-kustoingestionproperties), in order to properly ingest the data.
-This exception is raised when the `IngestionProperties.Format` is not specified.
+When ingesting from a Stream, a data format must be specified in the [IngestionProperties](kusto-ingest-client-reference.md#class-kustoingestionproperties), to properly ingest the data.
+This exception is raised when the `IngestionProperties.Format` isn't specified.

 ### InvalidUriIngestClientException